When is The Split series 2 on TV?

 When is The Split back for series 2?

-The Split returned on Tuesday 11th February, with episode three airing on Tuesday, 25th February.
+The Split returned on Tuesday 11th February, with the following two episodes airing over the following two Tuesdays.

 The previous series premiered on 24th April 2018, but the drama picks up shortly after the events of the series one finale.